-Most federal student loan borrowers are eligible for income-driven repayment (IDR) that help reduce loan payments.
+Most federal student loan borrowers are eligible for income-driven repayment (IDR) plans that help reduce your monthly payment amount.
 Under IDR, monthly student loan payments are capped at 10% to 20% of your discretionary income.

 Out of the four different IDR plans, there’s one repayment plan that stands out and can save you a lot of money, and that's the Saving on a Valuable Education (SAVE) plan.
 In this guide, learn everything you need to know about SAVE.

 The Saving on a Valuable Education (SAVE) plan, also called the SAVE plan, is a payment option under the umbrella of income-driven repayment.
 This repayment option replaces the old Revised Pay As You Earn repayment plan.
 Under a SAVE plan, monthly student loan payments are calculated as 10% of your discretionary income.

-If your income is low or you’re unemployed, you might qualify for zero-dollar monthly payments while remaining in good standing on your loans.
+If your income is low (near the poverty guideline) or you’re unemployed, you might qualify for zero-dollar monthly payments while remaining in good standing on your loans.

 To get an idea of what your monthly loan payments might be, you can check out our IBR calculator or the Loan Simulator tool on StudentAid.gov, which compares payments across all IDR plans.
 Each year, you’ll need to report your income and family size.
 Based on your recertified information, your monthly payments might change from year to year.

-Under REPAYE, your repayment term is 20 years if you’re paying undergraduate loans and 25 years if you’re repaying graduate loans.
+Under the REPAYE program, your repayment term — or years of repayment — is 20 years if you’re paying undergraduate loans and 25 years if you’re repaying graduate loans.

-The good news is under all IDR plans, including REPAYE, your loans are forgiven if you have a balance left over at the end of your repayment term.
-If you make your student loan REPAYE payments for 20 years, whatever you still owe after that is forgiven.
+The good news is under all IDR plans, including REPAYE, your loans are forgiven if you have a remaining loan balance left over at the end of your repayment term.
+If you make your student loan REPAYE payments for 20 years, whatever you still student loan debt you owe after that is forgiven.

 Caveat with SAVE loan forgiveness